-According to a 2009 article on the website Science Daily, researchers from the University of New South Wales (https://bit.ly/3jkRysB), suggested that estrogen reduces a woman’s ability to burn energy after eating, resulting in more fat being stored around the body.
+Acc. to a 2009 report, estrogen reduces a woman’s ability to burn energy after eating, resulting in more fat being stored around the body.
 The likely reason is to prime women for childbearing, female puberty and early pregnancy – times of increased estrogen – could be seen as states of efficient fat storage in preparation for fertility, foetal development and lactation.

-Study’s author Associate Professor Anthony O’Sullivan, from UNSW’s St George Clinical School (https://bit.ly/3jkRysB), said, “From an energy balance point of view there is no explanation why women should be fatter than men, particularly since men consume more calories proportionately.
+Study’s author Associate Professor Anthony O’Sullivan, said, “From an energy balance point of view there is no explanation why women should be fatter than men, particularly since men consume more calories proportionately.
 In fact, women burn off more fat than men during exercise, but they don’t lose body fat with exercise as much suggesting women are more efficient fat storers at other times.“

-According to a 2011 study in the Journal of Nutrition & Metabolism, Australian researchers Betty N. Wu and Anthony J. O’Sullivan (https://bit.ly/2G61BUh), in the first half of pregnancy, women increase their fat mass without evident increases in energy intake or decreases in expenditure.
+Acc. to a 2011 study, in the first half of pregnancy, women increase their fat mass without evident increases in energy intake or decreases in expenditure.
 This ability to increase fat mass without substantial increases in energy intake points to the existence of metabolic adaptations that may contribute to the gender difference in fat mass.

-Wu & Sullivan also found that differences in rates of glucose and fat oxidation during exercise do not seem to explain the gender difference in fat mass.
+Study also found that, differences in rates of glucose and fat oxidation during exercise do not seem to explain the gender difference in fat mass.
 Women preferentially burn a higher fat-to-glucose fuel mixture during exercise.
 Despite this, women lose less fat than men when faced with a similar energy deficit.
 This may be related to more efficient fat storage during non-exercising periods.
-The higher fat mass in women may allow them to preferentially use this energy source as fuel while exercising, whereas, during the non-exercising times, women are storing fat more efficiently compared with men.
+The higher fat mass in women may allow them to preferentially use this energy source as a fuel while exercising, whereas during the non-exercising times, women are storing fat more efficiently compared with men.

-The reason researchers found was that women were found to revert to a state of reduced fatty acid oxidation immediately after exercise, which persists for hours.
+The reason researchers found was that, women were found to revert to a state of reduced fatty acid oxidation immediately after exercise, which persists for hours.
 In addition, postprandial free fatty acid release from adipose tissue was reported to be lower in women than men.
-According to studies, Men oxidize a greater percentage of ingested fat.
-Postprandial fatty acid uptake by upper body subcutaneous and lower-body adipose tissues was higher in women than men.
+Acc. to studies, Men oxidise a greater percentages of ingested fat.
+Postprandial fatty acid uptake by upper body subcutaneous and lower body adipose tissues were higher in women than men.
 Since the amount of energy expended in post-absorptive and postprandial states is greater than during exercise, this will have a great bearing on overall fat storage and FM.

 FAT MEN ARE MORE AT DISEASE RISK THAN FAT WOMEN

 The fat in men is more problematic when it comes to disease risk.
-In a 2004 study in The Proceedings of the Nutrition Society, University of Reading researcher, C.M.
-Williams (https://bit.ly/3n93tvM), suggested that the tendency to accumulate body fat in intra-abdominal fat stores is linked to increased risk of CVD, metabolic syndrome, diabetes and other insulin-resistant states.
+A 2004 study, suggested that, the tendency to accumulate body fat in intra-abdominal fat stores is linked to increased risk of CVD, metabolic syndrome, diabetes and other insulin-resistant states.

 Although the accumulation of subcutaneous fat in the lower body might represent a healthier regulation of fat stores compared with abdominal fat, excess adipose tissue is still associated with poor health outcomes.